exgalcos/exgalcos.github.io/publications.md

-*Park, H. and Park, J. (2022+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data. _Under Revision in Electronic Journal of Statistics_.

 *Park, H. and Park, J. (2022+)  A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  (2022+) A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.